-Spring Cleanup is an annual effort of the City of Manhattan and local refuse contractors to allow residents to clean up their properties with free haul away for most items.
+Spring Cleanup is an annual effort of the City of Manhattan and local refuse contractors to allow residents to clean up their properties with free haulaway for most yard waste items.

-The city will only pick up yard waste, tree limbs and branches if properly bagged and stacked as follows:
+The City only will pick up yard waste, tree limbs, and branches if they are properly bagged and stacked as follows:

-Create separate piles on the curb for yard waste and limbs and branches.
+Create separate piles on the curb for yard waste and for limbs and branches.

 Stack branches in a loose pile; don't use rope or twine to tie them together.
 Do not mix scrap lumber and branches.
 Scrap lumber will be picked up by participating refuse contractors on your regular trash pickup day and location.

-Have your items on the curb and ready for pickup by 7 a.m. on your scheduled day.
-Crews will check each area only once.
+Have your items on the curb and ready for pickup by 7 a.m. on your scheduled pickup day.
+Crews will only check each area once!